-This rare bee has losed 96 percent of his population in just a few decades; how you can help get it off the endangered species list
+Rare bee lost 96 percent of its population, how you can help it stop being endangered

 Stewart says different kinds of bees pollinate different plants.
 Losing one bee species could be detrimental to the plants they pollinate, whether they're flowers or plants grown for eating.

-Park Ranger Ross Smith at the Illiniwek Forest Preserve planted a native prairie area at the park four years ago to help bring pollinators back.
+Assistant Park Ranger Ross Smith at the Illiniwek Forest Preserve planted a native prairie area at the park two years ago to help bring pollinators back.
 He hopes the population of the rusty patched bumblebee found at Niabi Zoo earlier this start a new colony at Illiniwek.

 "They're kinda like the passenger pigeon of the bee world, in terms of, ten years ago they were everywhere, and now they're not," he says.